Tower Hamlets Council takes action to improve housing standards

 In a proactive move and in the spirit of co-regulation, the council took the decision to self-refer and has a Regulatory Assurance Action Plan in place to show how improvements will be made following similar moves by other local authorities.

-Residents’ homes are safe, there are no changes to tenancies and the way people access services remains the same.
+We are committed to making sure residents’ homes are safe, there are no changes to tenancies and the way people access services remains the same.
 Ultimately, this is a positive step to improve the quality of services.

 Tower Hamlets Council Chief Executive Stephen Halsey, said: